Impact on Business (GRI3-3)

 Outcomes

-Project Target
+Project Targe

-Expansion of terrestrial forest conservation
+Expansion of terrestrial forest conservation and protection areas

-Unit: rais (cumulative)
+Unit: rai (cumulative)

 80